Embird Embroidery Software

 Trace Tool - Intersect - select subset of existing selection

-(Only one of above options can be active at once)
+(Only one of the above options can be active at once.)

-Automatic Color - if turned ON, the color of created vector object(s) is picked from the raster image automatically.
-Uncheck this option and click the color box to choose the color from palette or define your own color of vector object(s).
+Automatic Color - if turned ON, the color of the created vector objects is picked from the raster image automatically.
+You can uncheck this option and click the color box to choose the color from the palette or define your own color for the vector objects.

-Tolerance - defines the color similarity range used for selection of pixels from the raster image.
-The value of tolerance is ranging from 0 to 100.
-Set a low value to select only pixels of a very similar color or set a higher value to select pixels with more different colors.
+Tolerance - defines the color similarity range used for the selection of pixels from the raster image.
+The value of tolerance ranges from 0 to 100.
+Set a low value to select only pixels of a very similar color, or set a higher value to select pixels with more different colors.

 Trace Tool - Effect of color tolerance parameter